DavidP101/DavidP101.github.io/README.md

 Water was created by following parts of [this](https://wiki.unrealengine.com/Water_Shader_Tutorial) tutorial.

+### Rocks

+I followed [this](https://www.youtube.com/watch?v=BeO7ZZPLeKA) tutorial to make the low-poly rocks.
+I utilised the same sort of work-flow to also create the cave.

 ## Characters

 The character meshes and the majority of animations were sourced from [Mixamo](https://www.mixamo.com/#/).
 All remaining animations were sourced from [UE4 Starter Content](https://docs.unrealengine.com/en-us/Engine/Content/Packs).